athoune/aphone/README.md

 Usage
 -----

-Download a dictionnary from [ftp://ftp.gnu.org/gnu/aspell/dict/0index.html] or find it in your Linux.
+Download a dictionnary from [Aspell](ftp://ftp.gnu.org/gnu/aspell/dict/0index.html) or find it in your Linux.
+In Ubuntu, they are in _/usr/lib/aspell/_ folder.

 Now, you are looking a file like _fr.dat_ if you are looking for fr dictionnary.